biopython/biopython.github.io/wiki/The_Biopython_Structural_Bioinformatics_FAQ.md

 Introduction
 ------------

-Bio.PDB is a biopython module that focuses on working with crystal structures of biological macromolecules.
+Bio.PDB is a Biopython module that focuses on working with crystal structures of biological macromolecules.
 This document gives a fairly complete overview of Bio.PDB.